-Pipette 100 $\mu$ I of enzyme conjugate (peroxidase-labelled anti-human IgG) into each of the microplate wells.
+Pipette 100 μ I of enzyme conjugate (peroxidase-labelled anti-human IgG) into each of the microplate wells.

-When using an automated microplate processor for incubation, follow the instrument manufacturer's recommendations with regard to microwell plate sealing.
+When using an automated microplate processor for incubation, follow the instrument manufacturer's recommendations with regard to microwell plate sealing

-Incubate 30 minutes at room temperature (+18°C to +25°C)
+Incubate for 30 minutes at room temperature (+18°C to 25°C).

-Washing:
+Wash:

 Empty the wells.
-Wash as described above.
+Wash as described above, but wash 3 times using working strength wash buffer for each wash.